General Course Description

 I Wish I Would Have Known Before I Played

 Note the holes with the two greens (2 and 6), so you don’t set up an approach shot for the wrong one.
+And a PSA: if you land on the wrong green, take the nearest point of relief without penalty – DO NOT play from the green.

 Did You Know